 The Fisher effect also shows that expectation of future inflation exists fully in every nominal interest rate.
 Let us take an example of a 14–month Australian government bond offered a 4 percent yield.
 We assume again that the bond investors wished for a reward of 2 percent real interest rate and 2 percent expected inflation.

 A nominal interest rate of 4 percent would be enough to deliver the desired real reward of 2 percent as long as the expected inflation does not exceed 2 percent.
 In another case, let us assume that investors alter their view of anticipated inflation to 3 percent over the next 14 months.
 To make up for the investors due to higher expected inflation, the bond rate would increase to 5 percent.
 Thus, the required real reward of 2 percent will be preserved.

 Notably, the above example has a setback.
 Investors can never be certain of future values of economic variables such as real growth and inflation.
 This is compensated by a risk premium.
 Therefore, the greater the uncertainty, the greater the needed risk premium.
 Also, the smaller the uncertainty, the smaller the required risk premium.

-Given a yearly nominal interest rate of 5% and a yearly expected inflation of 2%, what is the real interest rate?
+Given a yearly nominal interest rate of 5% and a yearly expected inflation of 2%, the real interest rate is closest to:

 The correct answer is A.